roughike/streaming_shared_preferences/README.md

 A reactive key-value store for Flutter projects.

-**streaming_shared_preferences** is intended to be used as a drop-in replacement for [shared_preferences](https://pub.dartlang.org/packages/shared_preferences).
+**streaming_shared_preferences** adds reactive functionality on top of [shared_preferences](https://pub.dartlang.org/packages/shared_preferences).
 It does everything that regular `SharedPreferences` does, but it also allows _listening to changes in keys_.
 This makes it super easy to keep your widgets in sync with persisted values.

 ## Getting started